-The war is now turning on a contest of all forces | Begin at home.
-The larger portion of salaries women, old and young.
-The more we produce the of \$500,000,000. more we can save.
+The war is now turning on a contest of all forces necessary to work harder.
+The place of those who women, old and young.
+The more we produce the more we can save.
 Produce more on the farms and in the gardens.
 Save more and help to win the war.